zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Andrea is, according to Stephanie, someone who does n’t have a very good singing voice.
 So, you see, Stephanie was lying ear lier in the dialog when she said that it wasn’t about the fact that Andrea coul dn’t sing in tune and so forth.
 Really, she doesn’t think Andrea is a very good sin ger.
 And now, we finally hear her say that directly.
 Andrea says, “What’s wrong w ith my singing voice?
 Listen to this…” And then he tries to sing a traditional c arol called “Jingle bells.”

-Jingle bells” (jingle bells) – two words – is a pop ular holiday song, a popular Christmas song describing the ringing or jingling o f bells.
+Jingle bells” (jingle bells) – two words – is a pop ular holiday song, a popular Christmas song describing the ringing or jingling of bells.
 The song goes “Jingle bells, jingle bells, jingle all the way…” But Andre a’s not a very good singer so it sounds like: “Jingle bells, jingle bells, jingle al l the way…”

 Wait a minute, that’s how I sound!

-Now let’s listen to the dialog, this time at a norm al speed.
+Now let’s listen to the dialog, this time at a normal speed.

 [start of dialog]